LpgLevin/Northcoders-BACKEND-project-News-Website/README.md

     https://lilybackendncnews.onrender.com/api/articles

-For more detailed  information on each endpoint, please refer to the endpoints.json file in this repository.git
+For more detailed  information on each endpoint, please refer to the endpoints.json file in this repository.